ThomWright/ThomWright.github.io/_posts/2023-06-20-alerting-for-slos.md

 2. To improve **sensitivity** (make sure we catch all significant errors), we can reduce our _error threshold_.
 Setting it to match our SLO rate gives us 100% sensitivity.
 3. To choose acceptable **detection times** we can look at _burn rates_ and _error budgets_.
 By considering how long it takes to exhaust our error budget, and how much budget we're willing to use, we can pick an appropriate _alert window_.
 4. To reduce **reset times** we can use _multiple windows_, and only alert when both the long and short window are detecting errors.
-5. We can make use of _multiple alerting rules_ with different actions for different levels of urgency.
+5. We can make use of _multiple alerting rules_ with different actions for different levels of **urgency**.
 For non-urgent events, we can notify instead of paging.
 This can help make life less stressful for on-call engineers.
 In general:

     <div class="table-wrapper" markdown="block">